UW System extends coverage to domestic partners and partner’s children for the following plans*:

 Provides up to six weeks of job-protected leave within 16 weeks of birth or adoption of a domestic partner’s child.

 Federal Family & Medical Leave (FMLA)

-You must have an in loco parentis relationship to your partner’s child (if not also your dependent child).
+You must have an in loco parentis relationship to your partner’s child.
 You stand in loco parentis to a child if you have day-to-day responsibilities relative to the child – no biological or legal relationship to the child is required.

-- The domestic partnership is ended as of the date your human resources office receives the affidavit.
+- The domestic partnership ends as of the date your human resources office receives the affidavit.

 - It is the responsibility of the domestic partner submitting the affidavit to notify the other domestic partner that he or she is terminating the domestic partnership.